 Peel and slice the remaining potatoes one at a time and place them in the casserole.

 Stop peeling potatoes once the layers reach to within 3/4 of an inch from the top of the casserole dish.

 Top the second layer of potatoes with the remaining sauce.

-Sprinkle with 1/2 (or so) cup remaining cheese.
+Sprinkle with 1/2 (or so and I frequently add the or so) cup remaining cheese.

 To make it fancy, add a few dashes of paprika.

 Cover tightly and bake for 1 hour and 45 minutes, or until the dish is browning and the potatoes tender when poked with a fork.

 Should the potatoes finish cooking, but the cheese not be brown, remove the lid, raise the temperature to 425°F and let it cook uncovered for 5 minutes.
 Trust me on this.
 The crispy browned cheesy bits are important.